CEGRcode/labtutorial/docs/galaxy.md

 * `CreateDBkey and reference geneomeoTwoBitoBWA-MEM`
 * `SAM Fasta`

--Below is a screenshot for each of the steps, in the same order of execution.
+- Below is a screenshot for each of the steps, in the same order of execution.
--Once you click on the “Create DBkey and Reference Genome” -Fill out the information as below and click “Execute”.
+- Once you click on the “Create DBkey and Reference Genome”, fill out the information as below and click “Execute”.
--You can specify sequence name to be “SacCer3_cegr” and leave everything as default in all the tools.
+- You can specify sequence name to be “SacCer3_cegr” and leave everything as default in all the tools.

 - Once you have run all the tools, you need to check couple of things populate in the internal databases of galaxy.
 You can check that information from your “Admin” page.
 - Go to Admin -> View Tool Data Table Entries -> __dbkeys__